FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 November 23, 1984 -- Pelle Lindbergh made 24 saves and the Flyers ended a 6-game (0-5-1) skid in this series with a 4-2 win in Buffalo.
 Tim Kerr had the GWG and assisted on Lindsay Carson's late insurance goal.
 Gilbert Perreault scored both Buffalo goals.

-February 2, 1985 -- Mike Foligno had three points in the first period and Buffalo won 6-3 in the only meeting in the 1985 calendar year.
+February 2, 1985 -- Mike Foligno had three points in the first period and Buffalo won 6-3 at Philly.
 Brad McCrimmon suffered a broken finger/hand in warm-ups and missed his scheduled appearance in the 1985 All-Star Game and did not return until March 2.

 February 12, 1986 --Bob Froese made 28 stops in a 4-0 win, the Flyers' first regular season shut out at Buffalo (Bernie Parent shutout the Sabres in Buffalo in the Game 6 1975 Cup clincher).
 Peter Zezel scored the GWG on a PP in the first period.
+Flyers' d-man Thomas Eriksson played in his final NHL game after suffering chips in his knee (surgery) from blocking a shot.
 Buffalo was shut out at home for the first time since Boston did so in November, 1977.

 March 27, 1986 -- Gilbert Perreault scored in the first period and Jacques Cloutier made 30 saves in Buffalo's 1-0 win at Philly.
 Flyers' starting goalie Bob Froese was injured from a slapshot to the collarbone and removed in the first period; Chico Resch went the remainder of the game.